Painting over render? Can it be done? Secrets revealed from a professional painter!

 Again, you will need to clean the surface as your first step.
 This could be a little bit more involved than the new render as it has had time to accumulate dust and grime.
 If you notice extensive rotting or mould, then it’s probably easier to enlist one of Bayside’s professional painting services.
 Professional painters have trade connections so we can handle all elements of the job to make sure any repairs are completed to an expert standard.

 If the damage extends to some hairline fissures and dirty render then DIY repairs and a clean will likely suffice.
 If you live near the beach such as on the Mornington Peninsula, you can remove salts with a 5% vinegar solution.
 Mould or moss should be removed using a bleach solution or special de-mossing agent which can be purchased at your local hardware store.

 Hairline cracks can be filled with a render primer, but larger cracks will need to be filled using an exterior specific render filler.
 Once the area has been cleaned and all the gaps have been filled appropriately you can add the primer.

-Once you have prepared the surface adequately, begin your painting project as you would a fresh render painting job and you’ll amaze yourself with the results.
+Once you have prepared the surface adequately, begin your painting project as you would a fresh render painting job.
+You’ll amaze yourself with the results!
 A new coat of paint can be a complete game-changer to the façade of your house and you shouldn’t feel intimidated just because you need to paint on render.

 When to hire a professional painter

-If you do feel that the task ahead is too daunting, you don’t need to worry because our team of male and female house painters from the Mornington Peninsula can assist you.
+If you do feel that the task ahead is too daunting, you don’t need to worry.
+Our team of male and female house painters from the Mornington Peninsula are ready to assist you.

-Perhaps your walls are very high and require scaffolding to reach safely, or there is extensive damage to the painting surface, or simply that you don’t have enough time to spend painting the whole house.
-Whatever assistance you need we have a broad range of experience and would be happy to discuss any painting job.
+Perhaps your walls are very high and require scaffolding to reach safely, or there is extensive damage to the painting surface.
+Perhaps you simply don’t have enough time to spend painting the whole house.
+Whatever assistance you need, we have a broad range of experience and would be happy to discuss any painting job.
 If you would like to discuss your render painting project further please contact us on 0468 390 058.